What is the message? Perspectives on Visual Data Communication: Introduction

-Insights from this study contribute to work in human computer interaction, science communication, and data visualization research and can lay the groundwork for investigating how data about climate change and pandemics are made accessible and understandable to different publics.
-The principal contributions of this work are: \begin{itemize} \item A characterization of a corpus of visual data communication to public audiences over time \item Insights into the roles of text in data visualization sensemaking and human chart interaction \item A typology of the messages communicated in the corpus which can be useful for design and message articulation \item A conceptual/methodological contribution to how we study and think about messages \item Recommendations for data visualization and science communication for public audiences \end{itemize}
+This work advances understanding of visualization messages in public science communication and contributes to research in human–computer interaction, science communication, and data visualization.
+We present a multi-perspective analysis of how messages are conveyed and interpreted in public-facing visualizations.
+The principal contributions are: \begin{itemize}[itemsep=0.1pt] \item a message typology describing how takeaway messages are articulated; \item a characterization of a longitudinal corpus of visual data communication for public audiences; \item insights into how chart features, textual elements, and producer intentions shape visualization sensemaking and interpretation; \item an exploratory mixed-method approach to examining visualization messages across production and reception; \item design recommendations for data visualization and science communication aimed at public audiences. \end{itemize}